 We aim to develop pupils for the challenges of their future.
-If you would like any further information regarding the National Curriculum then please click here or speak the our Phase Leaders.
+If you would like any further information regarding the National Curriculum then please click here or speak to our Phase Leaders.

 They will be confident, articulate, independent and adaptable young people, who are able to show kindness, consideration, compassion and respect for all aspects of the world around them.
 They will have a positive self-image, an engaging curiosity to explore the wider world and a sense of excitement for the future.